In this article you will find:

 Here at DogFood.Guide we have a dedicated mission to provide dog owners like you with well-researched information so they can provide the best care and nutrition to their dogs.

 Our readers rely upon the dog food reviews, articles and recall alerts that we research and publish.
 We also routinely update and review our own reviews ensuring that any changes by manufacturers are brought to your attention.

 DogFood.Guide is maintained by Mary Nielsen & her staff.
 Mary is an animal lover of both dogs and cats.
 She and her staff are passionate about animals and work hard to provide you with a wealth of information for you and your dog.

 What Are the Benefits of Moist vs. Dry Food?

 Dog food comes in a variety of shapes and forms, though wet food and dry food are the two main options.
-Many dog owners prefer dry food for its convenience, but if they were to take the time to learn about the benefits of wet food they might make a different choice.
+Many dog owners prefer dry food for its convenience, but if they were to take the time to learn about the benefits of wet/moist dog food they might make a different choice.

 - Moist dog food has a much higher moisture content than dry food which can help to keep your dog hydrated – it may also promote healthy digestion.

 - Canned foods typically don’t require any synthetic preservatives because they are packaged in air-tight cans that are sealed and sterilized.